What is a Street Alignment?

 Witnessing your first street alignment doesn't require expensive equipment or expert knowledge - just some basic preparation.

 Start by finding out when an alignment will occur on a street near you.
-CityHenge predicts alignments across 17 Australian cities, showing you exactly which streets will align and when.
+CityHenge lists 55 cities across 17 countries, all with live sun and moon alignment data.

 Arrive at your chosen location at least 20 minutes before the predicted alignment time.
 This gives you time to find a good vantage point, adjust your position, and simply soak in the building anticipation.